 Slide in bank stocks, rising virus cases weigh on FTSE 100

-Britain's health minister said on Friday that the novel coronavirus was accelerating across the country, with hospital admissions doubling every eight days, but refused to say whether or not another national lockdown would be imposed next month.
+Britain's health minister said the novel coronavirus was accelerating with hospital admissions doubling every eight days, but refused to say whether or not another national lockdown would be imposed next month.

+The FTSE 100 index fell 0.3%, erasing meagre gains for the week as investors also avoided making big bets with growing prospects of a no-deal Brexit.
+The mid-cap index .FTMC lost 0.6%, but was still on course for a second straight weekly gain.

+"There is a glass half-empty half-full situation right now," said Roland Kaloyan, strategist at SocGen.

 ((Shashank.Nayar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))